 The best compound exercises allow you to stimulate strength and growth in multiple muscle groups simultaneously.
 Rather than isolating your legs on one day and then moving to your arms or back the next, you combine muscle groups to accomplish more from each exercise session.
 While you may work harder to complete each movement, you’ll get a great workout in less time, and burn more calories in the process.

+Compound exercise is also referred to as integrated exercise.
 Most compound exercises involve secondary muscles needed for basic body support, whereas isolation exercises only exert enough force to target a very specific muscle group.
 Additionally, compound exercises require moving at least two joints.

 To help you start adding more of the best compound exercises into your workout routine, we’ve rounded up some of the best compound moves.
 Each of these exercises will help you gain strength as long as you’re working out consistently.